 - A statement of how you will determine the letter grades for the course, including +/- grades if you use them

 - List of the percentage weight assigned to various class assignments

-- Policies on late or missed work, including exams
+- Course requirements on late or missed work, including exams

-- Policies on attendance, tardiness, and class participation, including an explicit statement of terms and/or penalties which pertain to student participation in co- and extracurricular activities
+- Course requirements on attendance, tardiness, and class participation, including an explicit statement of terms and/or penalties which pertain to student participation in co- and extracurricular activities

 You will be able to track your grade throughout the course using the "Grades" link in the left side navigation menu on each course page.
 If you have any questions about your grade, contact the instructor promptly.

 A letter grade will be determined by total accumulated points (500 possible points) as follows: